xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

     preserve[Shift+Lock+LevelThree] = Lock;

-When a key type is used for keysym translation, its modifiers are said to be "consumed".
-For example, in a simple US keymap, the "g" "g" key is assigned an ordinary `ALPHABETIC` key type, whose modifiers are Shift and Lock; then for the "g" key, these two modifiers are consumed by the translation.
-This information is relevant for applications which further process the modifiers, since by then the consumed modifiers have already "done their part" and should be masked out.
+When a key type is used for keysym translation, its modifiers are said to be “consumed”.
+For example, in a simple US keymap, the “g” key is assigned an ordinary `ALPHABETIC` key type, whose modifiers are Shift and Lock; then for the “g” key, these two modifiers are consumed by the translation.
+This information is relevant for applications which further process the modifiers, since by then the consumed modifiers have already “done their part” and should be masked out.

 However, sometimes even if a modifier had already affected the key translation through the type, it should *not* be reported as consumed,